ookamicodes/securityapi-documentation/docs.md

 # SecurityAPI-Documentation
-A documentation about SecurityAPI (a discord bot).
+A documentation about SecurityAPI (a Discord bot).
 <img src="other/pics/SecurityApiIcon.png?raw=true">
 ## Contents

 - Information

-- ToS
+- Terms of Service

 - Functions